plentymarkets/plentyshop-pwa/guide/how-to/bot-protection.md

 ## Disabling Cloudflare Turnstile

-To disable Turnstile, you have to reset the configurations in the plentysystems system and plentyShop PWA.
+To disable Turnstile, you have to reset the configurations in the plentysystems system and PlentyONE Onlineshop.

 ### plentysystems